sylvaus/quaternion-sim/README.md

 - PyQt4 (developed with V4.11.4)
     - Installed using Homebrew on Mac
 - matplolib (developed with V1.5.1)
+    - Not required anymore (switched to OpenGl for visual representation)
 - PyOpenGL (developed with V3.1.0)

 The first four are contained in the Anaconda Python 3.5 distribution.